sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\RoutesJsonConfigurationReader
+### \Darling\RoadyModuleUtilities\interfaces\utilities\ModuleRoutesJsonConfigurationReader

-A RoutesJsonConfigurationReader can return an RouteCollection
+A ModuleRoutesJsonConfigurationReader can return an RouteCollection
 constructed from the Routes defined in a specified Module's
 `routes.json` configuration file.